Tristan971/kube-enable-coredns-on-node/README.md

 for another node.

-It works by getting a hold of the CoreDNS IP within the container, escaping its container through `nsenter`, prepending CoreDNS in the standard `systemd-resolved` source (`/etc/systemd/resolved.conf`), and then reloading the `systemd-resolved` service.
+It works by getting a hold of the CoreDNS IP within the container, escaping its container through `nsenter`, setting CoreDNS in the standard `systemd-resolved` source (`/etc/systemd/resolved.conf`), and then reloading the `systemd-resolved` service.